 Already applied to us?

-What to do next:
+What to do next

-- A really important time for your application is approximately three months before the start of your course.
-This is when we send you a CAS (Certificate of Acceptance for Studies) statement which allows you to apply for your visa.
-So, in most cases this will be around the end of June through July.
-If your course starts in January, it will be around the end of September through October.
+Step 8: A really important time for your application is approximately three months before your course starts.
+This is when we send you a CAS number which you need for your visa application.
+So in most cases this will be around the end of July, and if your course starts in January it will be around the end of October.
+NB.
 We can only send the CAS when your offer is unconditional.